Java is an object-oriented programming language. For around 2 decades, it has become increasingly popular and accessible since then.

 Before we go on building our own Java web scraper, we first need to ensure we have all of the following:

-– Java 8- Although Java 11 is the latest version with the best overall support, developers still prefer Java 8 due to its convenience.
+– Java 8- Although Java 11 is the latest version with the best overall support, software developers still prefer Java 8 due to its convenience.

 – Gradle- It’s an open-source automated build tool with different features like dependency management and more.